rum1887/RLOSF23-Screening-Exercise/README.md

 # RLOSF23-ScreeningExercise

 ## Feature Engineering in VW using LUA
-The following repository contains the files generated on completing the screening tasks for the project "Feature Engineering in VW using LUA".
+The following repository contains the files generated on completing the screening tasks for the project _Feature Engineering in VW using LUA_.
 Highly interested to contribute to the project !

 ## System details
 - System: MacBook Air (M1, 2020)